brianary/webcoder/wps-to-psc.md

 LockElements            : {}
 LockAllElementsExcept   : {}
 LockItem                : False
-ElementInformation      : System.Configuration.ElementInformation
+ElementInformation      : System.ElementInformation
 CurrentConfiguration    :
 ```

-Creating the _machine.config_ file does appear to result in it getting parsed, but without the .NET Framework config classes,
+A _machine.config_ file can be created and populated with settings, but without the .NET Framework config classes,
-you can't just copy a `system.net` section from your .NET 4.8 _machine.config_, since the assemblies aren't available in .NET Core.
+you can't just copy a `system.net` section from your .NET 4.8 _machine.config_, since those assemblies aren't available in .NET Core.
-You may be able to use a generic config parsing class, but that's going to result in a _machine.config_ that looks quite different,
-and would probably be safer in one of the _pwsh.exe.config_ classes.
+You can nearly adapt the mail settings by defining the structure with `ConfigurationSectionGroup` and `SingleTagSectionHandler`,
+but the attributes on the `smtp` element wouldn't be parsed.
+There doesn't seem to be a way to provide the mail settings in the same
+structure for scripting both WPS and PSC.
+Sections without attributes should be fairly simple to adapt to work for either WPS or PSC.